 1. Shinta Widjaja Kamdani

-As one of the most prominent players in Indonesia’s local business landscape, Shinta Widjaja Kamdani is earning annual revenue of $1.2 billion.
+As one of the most prominent players in Indonesia’s local business landscape, Shinta Widjaja Kamdani is earning an annual revenue of $1.2 billion.
 She is the Chief Executive of Sintesa Group, which is a family business and has earned huge popularity over time.
 The company, under her management, has expanded to 17 businesses that range from manufacturing and power to real estate and consumer products distribution.
 She is also the Deputy Chairwoman of the Indonesian Chamber of Commerce and Industry.
 As an advocate of agreements on bilateral free trade, she ventures capital to fund small business startups.

 2. Arini Subianto

 With a net worth of $665 million, Arini Subianto inherited her father’s fortune, being the eldest daughter in the family.
 She is now the President Director of Persada Capital Investama, a multi-million dollar family holdings company.
 The investments of the company include rubber processors, coal, palm oil processors and wood processing products.